arthurmartelli/web-scraper/README.md

 ## Testing

 The testing is done with [PyTest][pytest].
-To run the tests, run the command
+To run the tests, use the command

 ```bash
 poetry run pytest